Tim Tebow reassigned to minor league camp by Mets

 Tim Tebow has been reassigned to minor league camp by the New York Mets after hitting .267 with one RBI in eight spring training games.

 The 31-year-old outfielder attended big league camp for the second straight year and is expected to start the season at Triple-A Syracuse.
-The 2007 Heisman Trophy winner for 4 for 15 with no extra-base hits in 18 plate appearances during spring training.
+The 2007 Heisman Trophy winner went 4 for 15 with no extra-base hits in 18 plate appearances during spring training.

 TIM TEBOW INVITED TO MAJOR-LEAGUE TRAINING WITH NEW YORK METS